okwasniewski/MiniSim/README.md

 ## About

-MiniSim is a small utility menu bar app for lauching Android 🤖 and iOS  emulators (and more!).
+MiniSim is a small utility menu bar app for launching Android 🤖 and iOS  emulators (and more!).

 Written in Swift and AppKit.